 Fear exists because danger exists.
 Danger is an objective fact of life.
 It is real.
 Fear alerts us to the possible existence of peril and enables us to defend ourselves against potential harm.
 It is a necessary internal alarm system.

 Thus when AA tells us that our goal is to be free from fear, it is not suggesting that we will cease to experience fear.
 What it is suggesting is that we can be free from a certain kind of fear, the fear which is “an evil and corroding thread” (Big Book, p.
 67) running through human existence.
 This is “self-centered fear,” a fear, says the 12&12 (S7, p.
-76), which revolves primarily around loss and failure: fear of losing what we have or not being able to get what we want.
+76), that revolves primarily around loss and failure: fear of losing what we have or not being able to get what we want.

-And so we become too dependent on it.
+And so we become dependent on it.
 We base our happiness on it.
 And because it is so valuable to us, we become too sensitive to any potential threat to it.
 We see risk and danger everywhere.
 We become prey to fear, anticipating loss and failure.

 It is, we are told, the "chief activator" (12&12, S7, p.
 76) of our character defects.
 We want what we want and we want it so badly that we are blinded to what we do to get it or keep it and the resulting collateral damage.
 We cheat, lie, steal, and otherwise do ill.
 Then we fear the consequences.
 It becomes a vicious cycle.
 Fear drives us to do wrong and doing wrong drives us to fear.

-As we work the Steps and grow in our recovery, we are promised that “fear of people and of economic insecurity will leave us (Big Book, p.
-84).”
+As we work the Steps and grow in our recovery, we are promised that “fear of people and of economic insecurity will leave us” (Big Book, p.
+84).
 Not because the risks involved in relationships or in the facts of economic life will cease to exist.
 Those things may not necessarily change.
 But we will.
 And central to that change is that we will see people and money differently; they will take on a different meaning for us.

-Other spiritual principles will help us to become progressively free from fear.
-But they all work with gratitude, grounded in faith and humility.
+Other spiritual principles will help us to become progressively free from fear, but they all work with gratitude, grounded in faith and humility.